hump-coder/esp32-mqtt-zonecontroller/README.md

 - Adjustable master relay pulse time and option to invert relay logic.
 - State stored in NVS so zones resume their last state after power loss.
 - Dry‑run mode by setting `ACTUATE_RELAYS` to `0` in `include/config.h`.
-- Self‑calibrates its current sensor at boot, so start the controller with no load connected.
 - Zone display names defined in `include/config.h` and published over MQTT.

 ## Hardware